joebobmiles/experis-bowling-game/README.md

         on the wrong input field.
     * Ideas I'd love to try with testing and Sikuli:
       1. Provide arguments to AlleyGator to give it an initial state.
          * Would short-circuit having to use Sikuli to setup the state for the test.
       2. Integrate Sikuli into tests run by unittest.
          * Won't have to manually run every test, can run them in batches.
          * Don't have to read the output of every test to determine if a failure occurred.
       3. Per test recording.
          * Not 100% sure how to go about that, but I would love to just have footage to watch instead of running everything over and over again.
          * This was the premise of the Replay application I contributed to back in 2021, but for web applications.
          * The Benefit would be the easy sharing of test cases that illustrate what is going on.
+      4. Parameterize tests to automate testing for each input.
+         * Right now, I have to create an individual test for each input field, which makes the test suite even more fragile than it already is.
+         * Reading the documentation for Sikuli, seems that this is what Regions would be used for.
+           * Bingo.
+Got it working for the test that verifies digits can be input without issue.
+           * Got to say it is satisfying watching this thing run.

 ---